Nonmarital Claim Lawyers in Minneapolis

 Nonmarital property is real or personal property that is excluded from the marital estate due to when and/or how it was acquired.
-Premarital (owned before marriage) property is nonmarital property, but gifts or inheritances to one spouse only from a third party constitute nonmarital property also and can occur before, during and after the valuation date in the case (the end date of the marriage for property valuation purposes).
+Premarital (owned before marriage) property is nonmarital property.
+Gifts or inheritances to one spouse only, from a third party, constitute nonmarital property also and can occur before, during, and after the valuation date in the case (the end date of the marriage for property valuation purposes).
 Property excluded by a valid antenuptial or prenuptial agreement (“prenup”) is also nonmarital property, as well as property acquired in exchange for other nonmarital property.

 Proving and Defending Against Nonmarital Claims

 Sometimes divorces get ugly.
-Sometimes items a spouse needs to prove that his or her asset is nonmarital go missing or are destroyed.
-Our attorneys believe it is important to understand early on in the process if you have a nonmarital claim as well as which items you will likely need to make your claim.
-This knowledge will enable you to protect and preserve the items needed for your claim as well as help you get an early start on obtaining them from third-party sources if necessary.
+Sometimes items a spouse needs to prove that their asset is nonmarital go missing or are destroyed.
+Our attorneys believe it is important to understand this early on in the process if you have a nonmarital claim.
+This knowledge will enable you to protect and preserve the items needed for your claim, as well as help you get an early start on obtaining them from third-party sources if necessary.